-There are no existing facilities at Cedar Avenue that would be impacted by removal of the ramps.
+No existing facilities at Cedar Avenue would be impacted by removal of the ramps.

 Municipal Bus Routes and Airports

 There are no bus routes or airports in the area, so there would be no impacts to bus routes or airports from removal of the Cedar Avenue ramps.